makyinmars/muster/docs/00-product-brief.md

 - Send text or commands into one or more sessions.
 - Surface important events through native macOS notifications.
 - Provide a local MCP server so agents can observe and coordinate controlled parts of the system.
+- Pair an iPhone with a trusted Mac for read-only session monitoring and later approved control actions.
+- Notify the iPhone when sessions are waiting, blocked, completed, or failed.

 ## Non-goals for the first version